 |

 How were all these building activities possible?
-Winterer was a man of action, straightforward, and he had visions, twenty-five years in office, and money.
+Winterer was a man of action, straightforward, with visions, twenty-five years in office, and money.
 It was the

 Gründerzeit of the 2nd Reich (founding period) following Germany's unification, a period of robust growth.
 Most of Winterer's developments were sustainable, e.g., his solid school buildings and most of the original effluent systems are still in use.